toyai/python-playground/README.md

 7. You have successfully deployed your own version of the Python Playground.

 8. Since most python projects are using [Sphinx](https://www.sphinx-doc.org/en/master/) as a documentation generator, we have made a sphinx extension – [sphinxcontrib-playground](https://github.com/ydcjeff/sphinxcontrib-playground).
 Refer to [its documentation](https://ydcjeff.github.io/sphinxcontrib-playground/) for the usage.

+9. To open a python file from GitHub, append the Playground URL + `?` in front of the github url.
+For example, if the github url is https://github.com/toyai/python-playground/blob/main/api/main.py, then the playground url to open that file will be like: https://python-playground.netlify.app/?https://github.com/toyai/python-playground/blob/main/api/main.py.

+> NOTE
+>
+> `?` is required. `https://` can be omitted if you wish though not required.

 ## Tech Stack